-NPAT 2020 (NMIMS Programs After Twelfth) is the official entrance test for admissions to Undergraduate Degree and Integrated Degree Programs being offered by constituent schools of SVKM's Narsee Monjee Institute of Management Studies at Mumbai, Shirpur, Bengaluru, Indore and Navi Mumbai Campuses.
+NPAT 2020 (NMIMS Programs After Twelfth) is the official entrance test for admissions to Undergraduate Degree and Integrated Degree Programs being offered by constituent schools of SVKM's Narsee Monjee Institute of Management Studies at Mumbai, Navi Mumbai.
+Shirpur, Bengaluru, Indore, Hyderabad, and Dhule campuses.

 These are the programs for admission into which the NMIMS-NPAT is conducted: